What is Knowledge Management

 - Effective way to capture tacit knowledge

 As explained above, 80% of your team knowledge is tacit knowledge which is hard to document.
 Studies have shown that Questions & Answers (Q&A) is the most effective way to capture tacit knowledge.
 Quora and Stack Overflow are two good examples of public-facing Q&A sites that are super popular.
-Knowledge management systems need to provide a similar Q&A feature so they don't miss all the tacit knowledge your employees possess.
+Knowledge management systems need to provide a similar Q&A feature for companies so they don't miss all the tacit knowledge your employees possess.

 - Integrate with your existing workflow